top of page

 To begin with, the client provided information they already had of their target audience (client already had user personas created), a list of primary competitors, and a brief overview of key pages on their website.
 Additionally, the client shared the end-to-end sales cycle to identify any crucial website pages for this process, as well as a list of trusted websites with the best industry information.
 Following this, an evaluation of the current website was initiated and next problems were found:

-• Not clear user journeys or information arquitecture
+• Not clear user flows and information arquitecture

 • Value prop on homepage was not clear